 I think we have all seen Bad Scrum and misuse of the Scrum Framework.
 Sometimes Scrum started out good with a solid understanding of Scrum, good leadership, an effective Scrum Master, an engaged and empowered Product Owner and a hopeful and open-minded Dev Team.
 But then somewhere along the way it went bad.
 Maybe the leadership changed or changed their mind.
 Perhaps the skillful Scrum Master left and was replaced by one who was ineffective.
 The team may have soured or felt like Scrum was used against them.

-I recently compiled a list of all the teams I had trained and coached since I began coaching in 2012.
-Turns out that I have helped over 90 teams from 19 companies so far.
+I recently compiled a list of all the Agile teams I had trained and coached since I began coaching in 2012.
+Turns out that I have helped nearly 100 teams from 20 companies so far.
 Wow!
 Even I had not realized the number was so high.

 The teams I trained or coached vary in many ways - technology, industry, company size, and product just to name a few.
 The culture and diversity of the teams is also all over the board.
 Some teams were just OK, and some were truly high performing teams.
 And the team sizes vary quite a bit, from teams as small as four to teams as large as 13.